andreondra/jekyll-theme-simplex/README.md

 ## ✔ Usage

 ### ⚙ Setting up the template
-Please replace the contents of the _config.yml file with the following:
+Replace the contents of the _config.yml file with the following:
 ```yaml
 title: the Simplex theme #The name of your blog.
 logo_img: /assets/img/icons/golasblog_logo.svg #Absolute path to the logo.
 If not specified, the title will be displayed instead.